-As a dance student you’ll also have access to some of the cameras, lighting, and sound equipment from the Screen Department.
+As a dance student you’ll also have access to equipment and technical resources, academic support, and health services.

-To join Unitec's Bachelor of Performing and Screen Arts (Contemporary Dance), you'll need to have an audition.
-Auditions usually take place over Labour Day weekend and we let you know how to prepare for it a couple of weeks in advance.
+Admission to Unitec's Bachelor of Performing and Screen Arts (Contemporary Dance) is by audition.
+Auditions usually take place around late October and we let you know how to prepare for it a couple of weeks in advance.